 Any scholarly output resulting from the award must carry an acknowledgment that the project was conducted with support from the Cleveland State University Undergraduate Summer Research Award Program.
 Award recipients are responsible for helping their undergraduate research students submit an abstract and present a poster at the Fall Undergraduate Research Poster Session.

 Allowable expenditures include undergraduate student hourly wages, fringes, survey costs, participant costs, and travel that is directly related to the conduct of the project.
+Student hourly salary cannot exceed $13/hour.
 The faculty member’s college will monitor the account for adherence to University accounting policies and practices.
 Over-expenditures will be charged to the college.

 Proposal Preparation Guidelines